 2. To filter by lcoation, select a Location from the list.

 3. By default, all appointment providers and all primary physicians are displayed.
 To filter by provider, click All Practitioners or All Physicians and choose the appropriate one(s) from the list.

 Customizing what information is displayed in the card

 By default, a Pathways card displays the presenting issue, task summaries, important patient tasks, important tags, appointment date/time, appointment status/type, and appointment practitioner.
 You can customize your view to simply the information displayed on the card.

 2. By default, all contents are selected.
-Click a content type to deselect it (it becomes white).
+Click a content type to clear it (it becomes white).

 3. Click Save to apply the filter(s).

 By default, virtual visits are included in the Pathways.
 At the top of the Pathways screen, click +Virtual to hide virtual visits.
 Click the button again to show them.